|Born||in Amsterdam, New York, USA|

 Mini Bio (1)

 Cleft-chinned, steely-eyed and virile star of international cinema who rose from being "the ragman's son" (the name of his best-selling 1988 autobiography) to become a bona fide superstar, Kirk Douglas, also known as Issur Danielovitch Demsky, was born on December 9, 1916 in Amsterdam, New York.
 His parents, Bryna (Sanglel) and Herschel Danielovitch, were Jewish immigrants from Chavusy, Mahilyow Voblast (now in Belarus).
 Although growing up in a poor ghetto, Douglas was a fine student and a keen athlete and wrestled competitively during his time at St. Lawrence University.
+Professional wrestling helped pay for his studies as did working on the side as a waiter and a bellboy.
 However, he soon identified an acting scholarship as a way out of his meager existence, and was sufficiently talented to gain entry into the American Academy of Dramatic Arts.
-He only appeared in a handful of minor Broadway productions before joining the United States Navy in 1941, and then after the end of hostilities in 1945, returned to the theater and some radio work.
+He made his Broadway debut in "Spring Again" before his career was interrupted by World War II.
+He joining the United States Navy in 1941, and then after the end of hostilities in 1945, returned to the theater and some radio work.
 On the insistence of ex-classmate Lauren Bacall, movie producer Hal B. Wallis screen-tested Douglas and cast him in the lead role in The Strange Love of Martha Ivers (1946).
 His performance received rave reviews and further work quickly followed, including an appearance in the low-key drama I Walk Alone (1947), the first time he worked alongside fellow future screen legend Burt Lancaster.
 Such was the strong chemistry between the two that they appeared in seven films together, including the dynamic western Gunfight at the O.K.
 Corral (1957), the John Frankenheimer political thriller Seven Days in May (1964) and their final pairing in the gangster comedy Tough Guys (1986).
 Douglas once said about his good friend: "I've finally gotten away from Burt Lancaster.
 My luck has changed for the better.
 I've got nice-looking girls in my films now.".

 After appearing in "I Walk Alone", Douglas scored his first Oscar nomination playing the untrustworthy and opportunistic boxer Midge Kelly in the gripping Champion (1949).
 The quality of his work continued to garner the attention of critics and he was again nominated for Oscars for his role as a film producer in The Bad and the Beautiful (1952) and as tortured painter Vincent van Gogh in Lust for Life (1956), both directed by Vincente Minnelli.
 In 1955, Douglas launched his own production company, Bryna Productions, the company behind two pivotal film roles in his career.
 The first was as French army officer Col. Dax in director Stanley Kubrick's brilliant anti-war epic Paths of Glory (1957).
 Douglas reunited with Kubrick for yet another epic, the magnificent Spartacus (1960).
 The film also marked a key turning point in the life of screenwriter Dalton Trumbo, who had been blacklisted during the McCarthy "Red Scare" hysteria in the 1950s.
 At Douglas' insistence, Trumbo was given on-screen credit for his contributions, which began the dissolution of the infamous blacklisting policies begun almost a decade previously that had destroyed so many careers and lives.